The Ten Essentials

 Lightweight, synthetic sun-protection clothing comes with an ultraviolet protection factor (UPF).
-Skin-care experts say using clothing to shield your skin is a good sun-protection strategy.
 Your activity level (and resulting perspiration) and the temperature are the factors that will determine if you choose to wear pants or shorts (or long sleeves vs. short sleeves) while outdoors.
 You'll still need sunscreen for your face, neck and hands.

-Conditions can abruptly turn wet, windy or chilly in the backcountry, so it's smart to carry an additional layer of clothing in case something unexpected (you get hurt or lost, for example) prolongs your exposure to the elements.
+Conditions can abruptly turn wet, windy or chilly in the backcountry, so it’s smart to carry an additional layer of clothing in case something unexpected prolongs your exposure to the elements.

 The authors of Mountaineering suggest this strategy: “Extra clothing should be selected according to the season.
 Ask this question: What is needed to survive the worst conditions that could be realistically encountered on this trip?”

-Common options include a layer of underwear (tops and bottoms), an insulating hat, extra socks and a synthetic jacket or vest.
-And yes, humans lose significant heat through their heads.
-Thus, according to Mountaineering, it's smart to pack a hat or balaclava "because they provide more warmth for their weight than any other clothing article."
+Common options include a layer of underwear (tops and bottoms), an insulating hat or balaclava, extra socks and a synthetic jacket or vest.

 Headlamps are the light source of choice in the backcountry because they allow hands-free operation, they’re small and lightweight, and they have long battery life.

-Many headlamps also offer a strobe mode.
-It's a great option to have for emergency situations.
-Headlamps offer their longest battery life while in strobe mode.
+Many headlamps offer a strobe mode.
+It’s a great option to have for emergency situations; headlamps offer their longest battery life while in strobe mode.

 Flashlights and packable lanterns also have value.
 Some flashlights cast very powerful beams and are useful for signaling during emergencies.

-Always carry spare batteries—and if your light is equipped with an incandescent bulb, also carry spare bulbs.
+Always carry spare batteries.
 Every member of a backcountry party should carry his or her own light.

 Shop REI’s selection of first-aid kits and supplies.

-Matches headed into the backcountry should be the waterproof variety, or they should be stored in a waterproof container.
+Matches headed into the backcountry should be of the waterproof variety, or they should be stored in a waterproof container.
 Take plenty and ensure they are kept dry.
 Convenience-store matchbooks are often too flimsy and poorly constructed to be trusted for wilderness use.
-Save yourself some frustration and tote reliable matches on every trip.
 Mechanical lighters are handy, but always carry some matches as a backup.

 Shop REI’s selection of firestarters.

 Knives or multitools are handy for gear repair, food preparation, first aid, making kindling or other emergency needs.
-A basic knife should have at least 1 foldout blade (more likely 2), 1 or 2 flathead screwdrivers, a can opener and (though some people will call this a luxury) a pair of foldout scissors.
+A basic knife should have at least 1 foldout blade, 1 or 2 flathead screwdrivers, a can opener and (though some people will call this a luxury) a pair of foldout scissors.
 The more complex your needs (if, for example, you are leading an inexperienced group), the more options you may want in your knife or tool.

 Here’s a classic tip for carrying the basics of a poor-man’s repair kit: Wrap strips of duct tape (the universal fix-it product) around your water bottle or trekking poles so you can repair who-knows-what in the backcountry.

-Always pack at least an extra day's worth of food.
-It can be as simple as a freeze-dried meal, but it's even better to include no-cook items with nearly infinite storage times: extra energy bars, nuts, dried fruits or jerky.
+Always pack at least an extra day’s worth of food.
+It can be as simple as a freeze-dried meal, but it's even better to include no-cook items with long storage times: extra energy bars, nuts, dried fruits or jerky.